Santa Ana (canton): Coat of Arms

-Designed in 1971, the coat of arms's shield features a valley, which is crossed by a path coming from a hill.
+Designed in 1971, the coat of arm's shield features a valley, which is crossed by a path coming from a hill.
 Upon this hill is a Roble Sabana.
 It also features a man working with a shovel.
 Above the shield is a yellow medieval-style turret and a blue ribbon with the canton's name written on it.
 The shield is surrounded by two coffee branches.
 Below the shield is another blue ribbon, upon which is written the year of the canton's creation, 1907.